kangjin2014/JobAdvisor/README.md

 2. Submit the resume

        go to link 'localhost:5010'

-      submit the resume
+       submit the resume by pressing the 'submit' button.

 3. Run job matching